 Mission: Boston Conservatory at Berklee encourages students to give back to the community by participating in various outreach events through the school’s Conservatory Connections performance program.
 The program provides exceptional student performances for various community organizations.
 We are committed to sharing the talent of our students with a variety of audiences who are unable to attend traditional performances.

 Conservatory Connections is a robust community outreach program designed to bring the arts to audiences who are unable to travel to campus to attend traditional performances.
 In a given year, Conservatory Connections presents more than 130 performances to 40-plus community partners that include shelters, assisted living facilities, community centers, and veterans' organizations, and it also offers a number of community engagement programs, such as dance classes for children on the autism spectrum and movement classes for low-mobility senior citizens.

 Conservatory Connections was founded in 1999 by a group of students who did not want to lose sight of why they were training for a life in the arts: to tell stories, to inspire dialogues, and to connect with others.
 These students had a vision of bringing the arts to underserved audiences and made it their mission to use performance as a way of empowering others to live fuller, healthier lives.
-Now supported by the External Affairs Office, Conservatory Connections strives to do the following:
+Now supported by the Communications and Marketing Division, Conservatory Connections strives to do the following:

 - Connect students with a diverse community of audiences

 - Develop community partnerships throughout the Boston area